 The students uniforms are also checked on roll call and a note is recorded electronically for students who are out of uniform.
-Students who are out of uniform with a note a note will need to receive a note from their PCG teacher.
+Students who are out of uniform need to see their Deputy Principal before school with a note to get a uniform pass.